dotpointer/dptools/README.md

 ### makeutf8

-Convert a file from ISO-8859-1 to UTF-8 encoding.
+Convert a file from ISO-8859-1 to UTF-8.
 Made in Bash.

-### mp3renamer

-Rename MP3 files automatically.
-Made in PHP.

 ### mp4tom4a